 PaintCare provided counter mats to retailers for use in the paint department to reference when customers have questions.
 The counter mat is popular with retailers and more likely than the poster to be seen by customers while they wait for their paint to be mixed.

-PaintCare worked with Home Depot to develop and ship 30 custom Home Depot-branded counter mats to Home Depot sites.
-Program staff also delivered counter mats in person during site visits.
+PaintCare worked with Home Depot to develop and ship a custom Home Depot-branded counter mat to the sole Home Depot site in the District.